 Guidance concerning activities that may not require IRB oversight is located on the IRB website.

 Authority Granted to the Human Research Protection Office (HRPO) and IRB through the Institution

-The University Chancellor has delegated authority, through the Vice Provost for Research Conduct and Compliance (the designated Institutional Official), to the University of Pittsburgh Human Research Protection Office (HRPO), including the Institutional Review Board (IRB) to oversee all research activities falling under the Human Research Protection Program (HRPP) of the University of Pittsburgh.
+The University Chancellor has delegated authority, through the Vice Chancellor for Research Conduct and Compliance (the designated Institutional Official), to the University of Pittsburgh Human Research Protection Office (HRPO), including the Institutional Review Board (IRB) to oversee all research activities falling under the Human Research Protection Program (HRPP) of the University of Pittsburgh.

 Authorities Granted to the IRB by Federal Regulation

 The seven IRB committees listed on the University of Pittsburgh’s FederalWide Assurance (FWA00006790) are appropriately constituted administrative bodies established to protect the rights and welfare of human subjects recruited to participate in research activities.
 In accordance with the Federal Policy regulations (45 CFR 46) of the Department of Health and Human Services (DHHS) and the applicable regulations (21 CFR 50, 56) of the Food and Drug Administration (FDA), the IRB has the authority to approve, require modifications in (to secure approval), or disapprove all research activities covered by the policy, including exempt research activities under 45 CFR 46.104 for which limited IRB review is a condition of exemption (45 CFR 46.102(d)(2)(iii) and (d)(3)(i)(C).
 Exemptions at (d)(7) and (d)(8) are not included because Broad Consent is not being implemented.